dynobo/normcap/README.md

 ### Magics

-"Magics" are like built-in addons to add automated functionality.
-They get loaded in "parse" and "trigger" mode and perform tasks specific to the type of text, that was captured.
+"Magics" are like addons providing automated functionality.
+They get loaded in "parse" or "trigger" mode and perform tasks specific to the type of text, that was captured.

 Each "magic" can perform three steps:

 1. **Score:** Determine the likelihood of the detected text's type.
 2. **Parse:** Format the text according to its type.
 3. **Trigger:** Activate a built-in action to handle the detected text.

-While Step 1 is performed with every magic, Step 2+3 are performed only for the most likely magic.

 #### Single Line Magic